 The ABA Journal, the flagship magazine of the American Bar Association ("ABA"), sponsors the annual ABA Journal / Ross Writing Contest for Legal Short Fiction (the "Contest").
 The Official Rules of the Contest follow.

+The ABA Journal will accept entries for the Contest through May 15, 2023.
 Entries must be original works of fiction of no more than 5,000 words that illuminate the role of the law and/or lawyers in modern society.
-The winner will receive a prize of $3,000.
-Entrants must be U.S. citizens or legal permanent residents.
+The winner will receive a prize of $5,000.
+Entrants must be U.S. citizens or legal permanent residents and 21 years or older by May 15, 2023.
 Winner is responsible for all taxes associated with receipt of the prize.
-As a condition of receiving the prize, winner must submit a completed W-9.
+As a condition of receiving the prize, winner must submit a completed IRS Form W-9.

-ABA officers, directors, staff members, members of the ABA Journal Board of Editors and their immediate household or family members, and freelance writers for the ABA Journal who have been paid for articles published after January 1, 2015, are not eligible to enter or win.
+ABA officers, directors, staff members, members of the ABA Journal Board of Editors and their immediate household or family members, and freelance writers for the ABA Journal who have been paid for articles published after January 1, 2022, are not eligible to enter or win.

-Sponsor: American Bar Association, 321 N. Clark St., Chicago, IL 60654
+Sponsor: American Bar Association through its ABA Journal, 321 N. Clark St., Chicago, IL 60654